-Ross Geller has a son, Ben Geller, who plays a fairly important role in the first several season of Friends.
+Ross Geller has a son, Ben Geller.
+Ross’s son Ben plays a fairly important role in the first several season of Friends.
 But then he disappears.
 Which makes me wonder if it’s possible that Ross’s disturbing antics have caused him to lose custody of Ben?

-Friends was on for ten seasons, but Ben Geller doesn’t show up in person after episode twelve of season eight.
+The show was on for ten seasons, but Ben Geller doesn’t show up in person after the tweltfh episode of season eight of Friends.
 He’s only mentioned six times in the remaining fifty-four episodes after his last appearance.

 But, most troubling, is that it’s during these remaining fifty-four episodes that Ross’s second child is born.
 Not only does Ben never meet his new half-sister on screen, but a meeting between the two of them is never even mentioned.
 We never learn about if Ben has met his sister, if he likes her, if he is a good older brother.
 We simply never see him again.

 Which raises a serious question: does Ross still see Ben?
-Sure, he mentions Ben in these last two and a half season, but does he have any role in Ben’s life?
+Sure, he mentions Ben in these last two and a half season, but does he have any role in Ben’s life, on- or off-screen?
 When he references Ben, is he referencing something that once was, a child he no longer sees or knows?

 Think about everything we know about Ross.
 He’s very jealous.
 He’s possessive.
 He’s arguably emotionally abusive.
 He believes in the friend zone and has symptoms of a Men’s Rights Activist.
 And as the seasons unfold, narrowing down to the ending where he and Rachel end up ostensibly happy every after, he seems to be coming completely unhinged.